 We begin by extracting from a description of the system the key modeling abstractions that will allow us to develop the analysis.
-Figure 1 shows the evolution of the system for 4 nodes; shown are the back-offs, the transmissions and collisions.
-In the IEEE 802.11 standard, the back-off durations are in multiples of a standardised time interval called a slot (e.g., 20 μ s in IEEE 802.11b).
-However, this discrete nature of the back-offs does not affect the following argument.
-When a node completes its back-off (for example, node 1 is the first to complete its back-off in Figure 1), it seeks a reservation of the channel by sending an RTS packet.
-If no other node completes its back-off before hearing this transmission then the RTS effectively reserves the channel for the first node.
+Fig. 1 shows the evolution of the system for 4 nodes; shown are the backoffs, the transmissions and collisions.
+In the IEEE 802.11 standard, the backoff durations are in multiples of a standardized time interval called a slot (e.g., $20 \,\mu s$ in IEEE 802.11b).
+However, this discrete nature of the backoffs does not affect the following argument.
+When a node completes its backoff (for example, node 1 is the first to complete its backoff in Fig. 1), it seeks a reservation of the channel by sending an RTS packet.
+If no other node completes its backoff before hearing this transmission then the RTS effectively reserves the channel for the first node.
 There follows a CTS from the intended recipient of the RTS, and then there follows a packet transmission and a MAC level ACK.
-This ends the reservation period and the node that transmitted the packet samples a new back-off interval.
+This ends the reservation period and the node that transmitted the packet samples a new backoff interval.
 Note that we assume throughout that nodes always have packets to transmit; i.e., all the transmission queues are saturated.

-If the RTS collides with that of another node (note that we do not model the phenomenon of packet capture), then after fully transmitting their RTSs each node waits for a time interval DIFS before returning to the back-off state.
-For example, in Figure 1 nodes 2 and 4 collide after the first two attempts (by nodes 1 and 3, respectively) are successful.
-The other nodes, not involved in the collision, listen to the channel activity until the end of the RTS transmissions, and then also start their DIFS timers.
-Thus after a collision all nodes resume their back-off phases after an amount of time equal to the transmission time of an RTS plus a DIFS.
+If the RTS collides with that of another node (note that we do not model the phenomenon of packet capture), then after fully transmitting their RTSs, each transmitting node waits for a time interval SIFS + T{CTS} + DIFS, where T{CTS} is the time required to transmit a CTS (at the control rate of 2 Mb/s), before returning to the backoff state.
+For example, in Fig. 1, nodes 2 and 4 collide after the first two attempts (by nodes 1 and 3, respectively) are successful.
+The other nodes, not involved in the collision, and not being able to decode anything, listen to the channel activity until the end of the RTS transmissions, and then wait for an amount of time equal to EIFS (= SIFS + T{ACK} + DIFS).
+Since an ACK and a CTS have the same number of bits, after a collision all nodes resume their backoff phases after an amount of time equal to the transmission time of an RTS plus a fixed time (equal in each case to an EIFS).